EditPad ProEditPad Pro

 Configuring EditPad Pro for Linux

 EditPad Pro is an extremely configurable text editor.
-The default setting are optimized to let Windows users get started immediately without configuring anything.
+The default settings are optimized to let Windows users get started immediately without configuring anything.
 This means that Linux users have a bit of work.

 Glitches Running EditPad Pro with Wine